 A diagram showing how to measure a lamp shade.

-When trying to measure a lamp shade for replacement or for when you need to purchase a new base and shade, you’ll need to understand which dimensions are important to capture.
-If you’re replacing an existing shade, your safest bet is to measure the lamp base at home so that you can bring those measurements to the store and choose a new shade with similar dimensions.
-Here’s the best way to go about determining the right dimensions (see the diagram of a large lamp shade below for an example):
+When measuring a lamp shade, whether replacing one or buying a new base and shade, you’ll need to capture a few key dimensions.
+If you’re replacing an existing shade, measure the lamp base at home and bring those measurements to the store to help you choose a similar size.
+Follow these steps (see the diagram of a large lamp shade below for reference):

-1. Begin by removing the shade from the lamp base (if replacing a shade) so you can easily rotate it to get precise measurements.
+1. Remove the shade from the lamp base (if replacing a shade) so you can rotate it easily for accurate measurements.

-2. Using a tape measure, measure the top of the shade from one edge to the other, taking care to hold the tape as close to the center as possible to get the correct diameter.
+2. Use a tape measure to measure across the top of the shade from edge to edge, keeping the tape centered to get the correct diameter.

-3. Next, turn the lamp shade upside down and repeat the same technique to get the bottom diameter.
+3. Turn the shade upside down and repeat the process to measure the bottom diameter.

-4. To measure the height of your shade, sit it down on a table or other flat surface and measure vertically from the top edge down to the bottom edge.
+4. To measure height, place the shade on a flat surface and measure straight down from the top edge to the bottom edge.

 Lamp Shade Types and Materials